 What if Your Car Was Hit?

-If someone hits you in the parking lot, you may be able to track down the person who hit you if there are witnesses or video footage.
+If someone hits your car in a parking lot, you may be able to track down the person who hit you if there are witnesses or video footage.
 If not, you may be stuck with the repair bill.
-The accident may not count against you, but you may have to pay your deductible to have repairs done on your vehicle.
-It’s a good idea to contact the local police to file a report, and contact your agent to see if the accident would be covered.
+The accident may not count against you, but you may have to pay your deductible to cover the damages to your vehicle.
+Contact the local police to file a report, and contact your agent to see if the accident would be covered.

-Whether it’s a fender-bender or something more serious, when you are in an accident the right coverage can make all the difference.
-Contact your Farm Bureau agent to review your auto insurance, and ensure you are driving prepared.
+Whether it’s a fender bender or something more serious, when you are in an accident the right coverage can make all the difference.
+Contact your Farm Bureau agent to review your auto insurance and to make sure you are driving prepared.